mekinney/Docs/aspnetcore/mvc/controllers/filters.md

 The `OnResultExecuted` method runs after the action result has executed.
 At this point if no exception was thrown, the response has likely been sent to the client and cannot be changed further. `ResultExecutedContext.Canceled` will be set to true if the action result execution was short-circuited by another filter. `ResultExecutedContext.Exception` will be set to a non-null value if the action result or a subsequent result filter threw an exception.
 Setting `ResultExecutedContext.Exception` to null effectively 'handles' an exception and will prevent the exception from being rethrown by MVC later in the pipeline.
 When you're handling an exception in a result filter, consider whether or not it's appropriate to write any data to the response.
 If the action result throws partway through its execution, and the headers have already been flushed to the client, there's no reliable mechanism to send a failure code.

-For an `IAsyncResultFilter` a call to `await next()` on the `ResultExecutionDelegate` executes any subsequent result filters and the action result, returning a `ResultExecutedContext`.
-To short-circuit inside of an `OnResultExecutionAsync`, set `ResultExecutingContext.Cancel` to true and do not call the `ResultExectionDelegate`.
+For an `IAsyncResultFilter` a call to `await next()` on the `ResultExecutionDelegate` executes any subsequent result filters and the action result.
+To short-circuit, set `ResultExecutingContext.Cancel` to true and do not call the `ResultExectionDelegate`.

 You can override the built-in `ResultFilterAttribute` to create result filters.
 The [AddHeaderAttribute](#add-header-attribute) class shown earlier is an example of a result filter.